Skip to main content

 IRS Payment Plan Options

-Pay Now Payment Plan:
+Pay Now Payment Plan

 With this payment plan, you can pay the amount you owe in one full payment.
 This method removes the stress of ongoing tax liabilities and avoids the accrual of additional penalties, interest, or future taxes.
 Individuals can pay directly from a checking or savings account (Direct Pay) with no setup fee.

 This plan is suitable for taxpayers who have the finances to clear their balance quickly, as it avoids the compounding interest and penalties associated with delayed payments.
-However, for individuals who cannot manage a lump sum payment, this option may not be for you.

-Short-Term Payment Plan:
+Short-Term Payment Plan

 This plan provides a practical solution for taxpayers who need slightly more time to pay off their balance.
 It is designed for those owing payments in 180 days or less.
 Like the Pay Now payment plan, you can pay by Direct Pay or EFTPS with no setup fee, or through check, money order, or debit/credit card, with applicable fees for card transactions.

-Long-Term Payment Plan (IRS Installment Agreement):
+Long-Term Payment Plan (IRS Installment Agreement)

 This plan is tailored for taxpayers who need to spread their repayments over months or even years.
 There are two main types of long-term payment plans: